Blog What Is Non-Ferrous Metal? What are Non-Ferrous metals?

 Common bronze families or alloy groups are:

-Copper-based alloys are specified for their ability to satisfy needs like resistance to rust, resistance to corrosion, good mechanical strength, frictional and wear properties, bio-fouling resistance, and high electrical and thermal conductivity.
+Since these materials contain bronze, it makes them non-ferrous alloys.
+The non-ferrous copper-based alloys are noted for numerous unique abilities.
+That includes resistance to rust, resistance to corrosion, good mechanical strength, frictional and wear properties, bio-fouling resistance, and high electrical and thermal conductivity.

 To learn more about specific types of bronzes, check out our article here.